ssharsh/ssharsh.github.io/README.md

 Watch the demo video here: https://www.youtube.com/watch?v=W6eiVQd_W08

 Original crossword libary used in this project is here: https://github.com/dwmkerr/crosswords-js

+A few steps and you will get to see our full game:
+Find the test.html.html file and once you find it click on it.
+Then copy paste this- ssharsh.github.io/blob/main/test.html.html.
+After that cut out /blob/main that and press enter.
+Once you load in, you could go through the whole welcome page and also the game, about us, and welcome page.
+On the other hand, when you get to the game, you could play the trivia game and also go back to the welcome page.

 Alan AI voice commands:
 // Use this sample to create your own voice commands